SpaceKrakens/SKON/README.md

     // This specifies that a KeyValue pair called "DifferentTypes" of type float could be defined. optional DifferentTypes: float,

-    // An empty schema map means that anything is allowed required NestedMap: { },
+    // An empty schema map means that any kind of map is allowed required NestedMap: { },

     // This means that an array of strings called "TestArray" needs to be defined required TestArray: [string]